TylerWahlCTC/Cave-Animals-Project/README.md

 - Sex: Unisex
 - Interests: Animals

-Write 2-3 sentences explaining why they would be interested in this product
+All people who are interested in animals would want to view our website because they are introduced to new animals they may not know about.
+As well as learning more about a class of animal they might not think about often.

 ## Assigning Tasks
 - Host: Tyler, GitHub Repo link (be sure to push a commit to GitHub EVERYDAY, add partners as collaborators to the repo)
 - Cole: Collecting images,
+- Louis:
-- Person 2: (Do not assign one person to handle an entire webpage by themselves, you should assign them based on their strengths to a particular task that needs to be done accross the whole website)
+  (Do not assign one person to handle an entire webpage by themselves, you should assign them based on their strengths to a particular task that needs to be done accross the whole website)

 ## Website Layout